 - 15. There are no individualized extra credit opportunities.
-All students will receive the same extra credit in the form of simple assignments and exam curves.
 I cannot negotiate extra credit opportunities for individual students because it would not be fair to the others.
 And I cannot work separately with each student until all students are satisfied with their grades.
 Please do not contact me to request further extra credit opportunities or just to let me know you were not satisfied with your grade.
-I do not under any circumstances offer "extra credit" opportunities because I believe a grading system is only fair if it is based on the same exams/exercises for all students. - 16.
+I do not under any circumstances offer individualized "extra credit" opportunities because I believe a grading system is only fair if it is based on the same exams/assignments for all students. - 16.
 The lectures and course web page are my personal intellectual property.
 I view the sale or purchase of these materials as a violation of copyright laws.